 Originally from the Washington, D.C. area, Gregory has been a resident of the Atlanta for the past 15 years.
 With over 25 years of experience in the human resources field in the Real Estate and Hospitality industries, he brings this experience to the APRA Board which he joined in 2013.
 He is the Senior Director of Human Resources at Piedmont Atlanta Hospital.His affiliation with APRA began in 2008 with the adoption of his cat Phoebe.
 Greg is a resident of Brookhaven with his two rescue cats Pearl and Helen.

 Micarl Hill “Mica” is a 36-year hotelier working and managing hotels in cities including San Francisco, Seattle, St. Louis and Boston and locally was Managing Director of the Mansion on Peachtree responsible for directing the transition of this Four Star Hotel to become the Mandarin Oriental Atlanta.
 Most recently Mica was Sr. Vice President of Forbes Travel Guide which is the group that rates hotels, resorts, inns, spas and restaurants using a Five Star rating system that has been the gold standard since 1958.
-His community involvement in addition to his board seat for Atlanta Pet Rescue includes his role on the Atlanta Advisory Board of Heifer International and as a 30 plus year supporter of Compassion International.
-Mica and his wife of over 31-years, Laureen Hill reside in Midtown and adopted a terrier mix named Scooter from APRA in January of this year.
+His community involvement in addition to his board seat for Atlanta Pet Rescue includes his role on the Atlanta Advisory Board of Heifer International, Church Council member and Financial Secretary of St. John's Lutheran Church, Advisory Board of GET SET a non-profit organization that helps veterans find careers in the hospitality industry and as a 30 plus year supporter of Compassion International.
+Mica and his wife of over 32-years, Laureen Hill, reside in Midtown and adopted a terrier mix 2-year old dog named Scooter from APRA.

 Gigi has been involved with Atlanta Pet Rescue & Adoption since its inception, but her love of animals has been an integral part of her life from the moment, as a little girl, she enticed a stray kitten to follow her home.
 Since then, she has been hooked on four-legged creatures and heartbroken whenever one is hurt or in need of help.
 Consequently, her rescue work started at a young age and has continued ever since.
 Gigi’s professional expertise in space planning and facilities relocation management and her organizational skills have afforded her many opportunities to be integrally involved with Atlanta Pet Rescue & Adoption.
 She has assumed a number of responsibilities, from fostering to volunteering, from designing the former 14th Street shelter to managing APRA’s financial responsibilities for three years.
 She assisted with the selection and design of our current shelter and continues fostering.